When people sit in the Hot Seat, sometimes they don’t know how to frame out their topic or question so that the other members can follow along.

 For instance, say that a business mastermind group member is trying to set a price for their new product.
 Instead of starting their presentation with the background about why they’re confused about their pricing structure for their new product, have them start by stating the Ultimate Question they want answered in the meeting: For my target audience and my profit goals, is $389 the right price for this product?

-Or, in a mastermind group for CEOs, start with the Ultimate Question: What do I need to take into consideration when informing my employees that I’m retiring?
+Or, in a mastermind group for CEOs, start with the Ultimate Question: What factors do I need to consider when informing my employees that I’m retiring?
 Then the member can list some of the things he’s already thought about (or is concerned about) and the group can brainstorm to fill in the blanks for him.

 By asking the Hot Seat member to condense his topic down to one question, he thinks more clearly about what he wants from the group.